 So […] do we trust a Sitemap file do we trust a redirect target?
 Is there maybe a rel canonical that’s even different?
 What is the internal linking like?
 Does that match any one of these or maybe even a third.
 And all of that makes it a little bit trickier for us to take the canonical to show in the search results.

 So for ranking that doesn’t matter so much.
 It’s not that we would rank these pages differently depending on the canonical that we choose.
 But maybe you have a strong feeling and say ‘I want everyone to use this nice-looking URL instead of this ugly looking URL’, then that’s something that you should tell us with the sitemap file, with redirects, with internal linking, all of that.”

 How to do it right

-Use the final destination URL in your XML Sitemap file and use the canonical attribute to confirm that URL.
+Use the final destination URL in your XML Sitemap file and use the canonical tag to confirm that URL.
 The website audit tool in SEOprofiler can create an XML Sitemap for your website.
 The website audit tool also helps you to remove other errors from your web pages: